JHU-PL-Lab/www-fpse/lecture/specification-test.md

 * Shell command `bisect-ppx-report html` generates a pretty report showing which lines hit in latest execution
   - open `_coverage/index.html` in your browser to see the report
   - if this command is not working make sure you did the `opam install bisect-ppx` in the course required installs
+* Alternatively, `bisect-ppx-report summary` prints you a very small report, in case you do not need details.
 * See [Bisect docs](https://github.com/aantron/bisect_ppx) for more details
 * Note that if you have single lines of code that you know should not be run (e.g. invariants that should not fail) you can put `[@coverage off]` at the end of those lines.
 To turn coverage off on a single `let` definition, put `[@@coverage off]` immediately after the end of definition.
 To turn coverage off on an arbitrary range of lines in the file, put `[@@@coverage off]` to turn it off and then `[@@@coverage on]` to turn it back on.
 See [the docs](https://github.com/aantron/bisect_ppx?tab=readme-ov-file#controlling-coverage-with-coverage-off) for details.